 In 1895 developer William E. Diller constructed two mirror-image homes at Nos.
 18 and 20 West 69th Street, between Central Park West and Columbus Avenue.
-He was apparently well pleased with the project, for the following year he brought erected an identical pair at Nos.
+He was apparently well pleased with the project, for the following year he erected an identical pair at Nos.
 14 and 16.

 Faced in brownstone at the basement and parlor levels, the four-story and basement homes featured dog-legged stoops which led to the double-doored entrances.
 The upper floors were clad in red brick and trimmed in stone.
 At the second floor a three-sided bay was decorated with Renaissance-inspired carved panels and a handsome stone balustrade.